 Note: Footnotes indicated by asterisks and other symbols are placed above footnotes indicated by numbers and lower-case letters when they appear at the bottom of the same page.

 When to use asterisks and other symbols.
 Asterisks and other symbols are used as footnote indicators in the following cases:

-Note: A single asterisk is always used for the footnote “Reissued for technical reasons”.
-A double asterisk is used for the footnote “Second reissue for technical reasons”.
-The asterisks are printed on the document that was reissued but should not be included in references giving the symbol of the reissued document.
+Note: There is a single asterisk regardless of the number of times a document has been reissued.
+The asterisk is printed on the document that was reissued but should not be included in references giving the symbol of the reissued document.

 In the left corner notation to indicate the symbol of the provisional agenda: